Virtual Open Events

 Can they read other books than just their school book?

 Children will be given a scheme book when they start with us and will continue to receive a scheme book until they are confident enough to become a free reader.
 We ask that they read their school book at least 5 times a week however they can read anything that interests them too.
 We want the children to read for pleasure.
+We have Bug Club which is an online reading tool where teachers can set appropriate books and check the children's answers to comprehension questions.

 Should I send in spare clothes everyday?